 - Batteries: Stock up on batteries for radios and flashlights.

-- Radio: Battery-powered or hand-crank radio and a NOAA Weather Radio with tone alert.
+- Radio: A battery-powered or hand-crank radio and a NOAA Weather Radio with tone alert.

 - Whistle: To signal for help.

 - Medications: Have prescription medications available.
-Gather non-prescription medications such as pain relievers, anti-diarrhea medication, antacids or laxatives as well.
+Gather non-prescription medications such as pain relievers, anti-diarrhea medication, antacids, and laxatives as well.

-Learn more on Disaster Kits via ReadyNC.org or via NC Disaster Information Center
+Learn more about disaster kits at ReadyNC.org or NC Disaster Information Center.

-All NC residents can dial 2-1-1 to reach a trained call specialist who can help them find shelters and learn evacuation routes, find help with storm clean-up, locate food, water and ice, learn about volunteer needs and more.
+NC 2-1-1: All NC residents can dial 2-1-1 to reach a trained call specialist who can help them find shelters, learn evacuation routes, find help with storm clean-up, locate food, water, and ice, learn about volunteer needs, and more.
 The service is available 24/7 and is available in English and Spanish.
 Visit NC211.org.

-Visit ReadyNC.org for information on how to prepare for the storm.
-Download their free app to learn weather conditions, traffic conditions, shelters, evacuations, and more.
+Ready NC: Visit ReadyNC.org for information on how to prepare for the storm.
+Download their free app to learn about weather conditions, traffic conditions, shelters, evacuations, and more.